Measuring developer productivity via humans

 Misconception: Qualitative data is unreliable

-One challenge of surveys is that people with all manner of backgrounds write survey questions with no special training.
+One challenge of surveys is that people with all manner of backgrounds write survey questions without special training.
 As a result, many workplace surveys do not meet the minimum standards needed to produce reliable or valid measures.
-Well designed surveys, however, produce accurate and reliable data (we provide guidance on how to do this later in the article).
+Well-designed surveys, however, produce accurate and reliable data (we provide guidance on how to do this later in the article).

-Some organizations have concerns that people may lie in surveys, w.
-Which can happen in situations where there is fear around how the data will be used.
-In our experience, when surveys are deployed as a tool to help understand and improve bottlenecks affecting developers, there is no incentive for respondents to lie or game the system.
+Some organizations have concerns that people may lie in surveys, which can happen in situations where there is fear around how the data will be used.
+In our experience, when surveys are deployed to help understand and improve bottlenecks affecting developers, respondents are not incentivized to lie or game the system.

 The two types of qualitative metrics